Does the way we teach and learn make sense in this climate and ecological emergency?

 Together we will develop, test and share resources for non-violent direct education to explore how we teach and learn, going forward.
 These aim to be relevant for all levels of education, for all subjects and to address the truth of Climate Breakdown, help students have a strong skill base to cope with the crises, and provide support for positive solution-based learning that can be applied on a local, national and International level.

 Extinction Rebellion has started to change the political and public debate on the climate and ecological emergency.
 In parliament the emergency has at least been acknowledged.
 Responses have been discussed.
 What has become clear is that there is a vast gulf between what we, as a society, are starting to accept that we need to do, and what we are actually willing to do.
 The changes required are systemic: financial, psychological and cultural.
-How do we challenge the violence of the existing system, rife with competition, inequality, destructive consumption and exploitation of natural resources?
+How do we challenge the violence of the existing system, rife with competition, colonial thought, racism, inequality, destructive consumption and exploitation of natural resources?